Lilium martagon L.

 Bloom Time: Early summer

-Lilium martagon is strong-growing lily up to 6.7 feet (2 m) tall.
-The flower color is typically a pink-purple, with dark spots, but is quite variable, extending from near white to near black.
-The flowers are scented.
-Numerous flowers are borne on each plant, and up to 50 can be found on vigorous plants.
-The green stems can be flushed with purple or red, and the leaves are elliptic to inverse lanceolate, mostly in whorls, up to 6.4 inches (16 cm) long and often slightly hairy underneath.
+Lilium martagon is a strong-growing, up to 6.7 feet (2 m) tall lily.
+The flower color is typically a pink-purple with dark spots but is quite variable, extending from near white to near black.
+Numerous scented flowers are borne on each plant, and up to 50 can be found on vigorous plants.
+The green stems can be flushed with purple or red.
+Leaves are elliptic to inverse lanceolate, mostly in whorls, up to 6.4 inches (16 cm) long, and often slightly hairy underneath.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).